 On the site that used to be the local pally’

 The late Barry Cryer, who lived in Pinner, called the eponymous stately home in ‘Bloodbath at the House of Death‘ “Headstone Manor” in the script that he co-wrote for the 1984 film.
 In fact, the building standing in for it is Northaw Place, a Grade II listed former school in Hertfordshire.
-The Kenny Everett and Vincent Price-starrer marks perhaps the nadir of Price’s London-filmed horror films, though 1981’s ‘The Monster Club‘ gives it stiff competition.
+The Kenny Everett and Vincent Price-starrer marks perhaps the nadir of Price’s horror films made in London, though 1981’s ‘The Monster Club‘ gives it stiff competition.
 It’s got B A Robertson in (“you know, for kids!) rather than Kenny Everett.
 Bizarrely, Kenny “let’s bomb Russia” Everett turns out to have been one of the least weird Radio One deejays.
-As much it’s a pastiche of “house that dripped blood” horror films of the period, In light of the allegations of Jimmy Saville’s interest in hypnotism and the occult, the film’s depiction of various light entertainment stalwarts engaged in Satanic blood sacrifices in leafy Harrow could well have been drawn from contemporary showbiz folklore.
+As much as it’s a pastiche of “house that dripped blood” horror films of the period, In light of the allegations of Jimmy Saville’s interest in hypnotism and the occult, the film’s depiction of various light entertainment stalwarts engaged in Satanic blood sacrifices in leafy Harrow could well have been drawn from contemporary showbiz folklore.